chuqingG/chuqingG/README.md

 ### Welcome to my home 👋

+👩🏻‍🎓 I’m currently a CS PhD student at Purdue.
 <!--
 **chuqingG/chuqingG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.